SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-slipstream-business.md

 Want to Know More?
 ====

 Interested and want to know more?
-We'd be pleased to give you a demo or provide you with further information.
-Request a member of the SixSq team to [contact you](mailto:support@sixsq.com).
+We'd be pleased to provide you with further information.
+Get in touch.

+<span class='contact-us-placeholder'></span>